ronnahshon/aggadah-shiurim-website/public/darosh-darash-moshe.md

 quarantine and watched by everyone else, we must be proactively vigilant and watch the words that we say.
-We must learn from the martyrdom of Miriam, and recognize that some grievances spoken in private can, [in short order, lead to great and uncontrollable tragedy.]{.mark}
+We must learn from the martyrdom of Miriam, and recognize that some grievances spoken in private can, [in short order, lead to great and uncontrollable tragedy.]